 Many people don’t realise this but the Steam settings are brilliant for a lot of things.
 They allow you to change what loads up in your library with different option boxes, lets you set download restrictions for game updates and even see your FPS.
-If you’ve never snooped in the Settings on Steam then you really should take a look!
-It’s very simple, you just need to select where you want the FPS to be shown on the screen.
-There is even an option that helps you see the FPS counter better when playing a game.
+It’s very simple, you just need to select where you want the FPS counter to be shown on the screen.

 - Launch Steam